hastyy/Mercedes-Benz.io-Frontend-Developer-Challenge-for-SINFO-Solution/README.md

 ## Troubleshooting

+If you have any questions regarding the challenge or find a bug with the exercise, please use GitHub issues.

+To talk with us and other developers about technical aspects of the challenge [open a support ticket](https://github.com/mercedesbenzio/SINFO-frontend-challenge/issues) or mail us at `goncalo.sequeira@mercedes-benz.io` if you need to talk to us.

-If you experience problems during the challenge send a message to the Mercedes-Benz.io person you are in contact with, describing the problem, steps to reproduce, screenshots and error logs of your Terminal/Bash application.
+Please describe the issue(s), steps to reproduce, screenshots and error logs of your Terminal/Bash application.
 Anything that may help in the troubleshooting process.

 ## What are you expected to hand in?